How to Get Sleepy at Night

 What you’re eating and drinking can also affect your sleep.
 As you probably already know, caffeine can make it much harder to fall asleep.
 You should avoid all foods that contain caffeine, such as coffee, black tea, and dark chocolate, after the morning.
 Caffeine can stay in your system for hours, so if you have insomnia, it’s a good idea to avoid it as much as possible.
 It’s also a good idea to avoid alcohol late in the evening.

 Alcohol may initially make you feel sleepy, but it’s likely to make you wake up in the middle of the night.
 You should finish drinking any alcoholic beverages early enough that your body can metabolize all of them before you go to sleep.
+Alcohol can also result in snoring and obstructed airflow which would reduce the quality of your sleep.
 Heavy meals in the evening may also make it harder to fall asleep.